kabarton62/cybersec-tools-II/web_app_enum/exercise1.md

 ## Web application organization on a web server
 Before we look at the tools used to enumerate web application resources, let's first discuss how web applications and their resources are separated and organized on a web server.
 A **web server** is the application used to serve resources to clients.
 You installed Apache2 in previous assignments.
 Apache2 is a very popular web service.
 Other web servers include Nginx, IIS, Lighttpd, and Apache Tomcat.
 Even Python can be used to create a simple HTTP server.

 An important detail to understand is that a single web server can simultaneously serve multiple web applications or websites.
 A web application or website is fundamentally a group of _resources_ that operate together to create a single application or site.
-A single application or site consists of application's/site's root directory, subdirectories, and files stored in those directories.
+A single application or website consists of application's/site's root directory, subdirectories, and files stored in those directories.
 Multiple applications or sites can be served on the same web server by storing the application/site root directories in the webroot or some subdirectory of the webroot.
 Table 2 illustrates how three web applications could be served on a single web server.

 |Description|Application/Site <br />webroot = /var/www/html|Application Subdirectory|Resource|
 |---|---|---|---|